Damages in Gas and Electricity Arbitrations

 - Other terms – The contract and comparator products may include other terms that need to be valued, such as the quality of gas delivered (if not accounted for in the price of the comparator product), credit support and exposure to force majeure.

-Valuing many components of the contract can be complex.
+Valuing many components of a contract can be complex.
 However, the task can be made easier in two ways.
 First, since we are using a comparator approach, we are only interested in the differences between the terms of the contract and the terms of the comparator product.
 However, a term that differs may require consideration of terms in common if it is to be valued.
 Second, the vast bulk of the value is likely to sit with only a few of the components.
 If the less critical components cannot be valued, it may not have a material effect on the overall damage estimate.

 We discuss potential methods of valuing each of the components below.
 The approaches used to value each component in electricity and gas markets are, in principle, similar to those used when determining the value or price of a contract in the first place, or during price reviews of long-term energy contracts.

-- Commodity – The value of commodity electricity or gas at the wholesale level may best be reflected by the price at which it is traded.
-Exchanges, brokers and price reporting firms make available market prices for standard contract products, for example, a calendar year product for gas or electricity that entails the delivery of a fixed volume of gas or electricity for every hour or day of a specified year, a quarterly product that entails the delivery of a fixed volume for every hour or day of a specified quarter.
-With the ex ante approach, the market price available at or before breach is relevant, for contracts for delivery in the period contemporaneous with delivery under the disputed contract.
+The value of commodity electricity or gas at the wholesale level may best be reflected by the price at which it is traded.
+Exchanges, brokers and price reporting firms make available market prices for standard contract products; for example, a calendar year product for gas or electricity that entails the delivery of a fixed volume of gas or electricity for every hour or day of a specified year, a quarterly product that entails the delivery of a fixed volume for every hour or day of a specified quarter.
+With the ex ante approach, the market price available at or before the breach is relevant, for contracts for delivery in the period contemporaneous with delivery under the disputed contract.
 If the market price is not available in the relevant jurisdiction, one could potentially use market prices for other jurisdictions or at other points in the value chain within the same jurisdiction.

 Gas and electricity are regionally traded commodities (and in the case of gas, globally traded to some extent).
 This means market prices for other jurisdictions could provide useful information about the price in the relevant jurisdiction.
 An adjustment for transportation cost differentials may be required (see below).